 Reel to Reel to CD Conversion Services

-Reel to reel tape machines were well known in the 70s and into the 80s as being a high quality option for recorded audio and music.
+Reel to reel tape machines were well known in the 70’s and into the 80’s as being a high quality option for recorded audio and music.
 Today, digital formats provide a much better option to preserve audio recordings and improve their sound quality.
-Two Squares can convert your audio tape reel to reel to CD or other digital audio formats.
+Two Squares, located in Minneapolis, MN, can convert your Audio Tape Reel to Reel to CD or other Digital Audio Formats.
 We have a comprehensive reel to reel transfer process to help keep your important audio data safe for years to come.

 Sample – Digital post-processing and noise reduction

 The following example is an old Beatles clip taken off of a reel-to-reel tape.
 It demonstrates the effects of our post-processing and digital noise reduction techniques:

 Click the play button below to hear the recording before any digital post-processing

 Click the play button below to hear the recording after the digital post-processing

 The reduction in noise can be best heard at the very beginning before the music even starts.
 A set of headphones may be needed to hear the noise reduction while the music is playing.

 Audio Tape Aging